“Trust me, I’ve wanted to punch you in the face a time or five.”

 This was going to be the longest season of her life.

-A seven year old football nut (I won’t call it soccer because I am not American and everybody other than Americans calls the sport football because foot meets ball is football) Sal sees the first match of a nineteen year old German footballer Reiner Kulti on TV, watches him score an impossible goal and take his team to victory, and she is hooked for life.
+A seven year old football nut (I won’t call it soccer because I am not American and everybody other than Americans calls the sport football because see, foot meets ball is football) Sal watches the debut of a nineteen year old German footballer Reiner Kulti on TV, watches him score an impossible goal and take his team to victory, and she is hooked for life.
 Literally.
 To football and to Reiner Kulti.

 Sal did what the best of us with a childhood obsession, that stretches into teenage, do.
 Covered her bedroom walls with Kulti’s posters, wrote him fan letters declaring she was his #1 fan, had an imaginary relationship with him and informed her parents that one day she, Salome Casillas, was going to marry Reiner Kulti.
 Sal dreamed of playing with Kulti one day, no matter how out of the world her dreams looked like.
 So with the single minded focus of a girl on a mission, she played football, put her heart, soul and life into it, till her dream took a life of it’s own.